huggingface/transformers/docs/source/en/model_doc/pop2piano.md

 Tips:

+1. To use Pop2Piano, you will need to install the 🤗 Transformers library, as well as the following third party modules:
+`pip install pretty-midi==0.2.9 essentia==2.1b6.dev609 librosa scipy`
+Please note that you may need to restart your runtime after installation.
-1. Pop2Piano is an Encoder-Decoder based model like T5.
+2. Pop2Piano is an Encoder-Decoder based model like T5.
-2. Pop2Piano can be used to generate midi-audio files for a given audio sequence.
+3. Pop2Piano can be used to generate midi-audio files for a given audio sequence.
-3. Choosing different composers in `Pop2PianoForConditionalGeneration.generate()` can lead to variety of different results.
+4. Choosing different composers in `Pop2PianoForConditionalGeneration.generate()` can lead to variety of different results.
-4. Setting the sampling rate to 44.1 kHz when loading the audio file can give good performance.
+5. Setting the sampling rate to 44.1 kHz when loading the audio file can give good performance.
-5. Though Pop2Piano was mainly trained on Korean Pop music, it also does pretty well on other Western Pop or Hip Hop songs.
+6. Though Pop2Piano was mainly trained on Korean Pop music, it also does pretty well on other Western Pop or Hip Hop songs.

 This model was contributed by [Susnato Dhar](https://huggingface.co/susnato).
 The original code can be found [here](https://github.com/sweetcocoa/pop2piano).